 In the past two years, we have taken several steps to promote diversity and inclusion, such as adding language on diversity to guide our elections process, reaffirming our Society Operating Guideline on diversity and hosting a summit to address issues related to gender in safety.
 Last month, for the first time in our history, we issued a statement calling for social change to stop violence against Black people and to address racism and other systemic barriers that impact personal and professional lives.
 We have also created learning opportunities to help our members better understand how societal issues such as racism and systemic inequities can impede career advancement, undermine workplace safety and disenfranchise workers.

 While these are all positive developments, we know this is only the beginning of our work.
 That’s why in June 2020, our Board of Directors voted to establish a board-level task force that will help clearly define our goals for diversity, equity and inclusion.
 Our president and our CEO will actively participate in this group as it develops an action plan to present to the board in January 2021.
 We believe this plan will help us better support a diverse membership reflective of our entire profession.
 We are also establishing a staff team to address these issues internally.

 As our efforts get underway, we will reach out to our colleagues in safety organizations as well as our partners, sponsors and supporters to join us in this effort as we learn, exchange insights and share experiences that will lead to a stronger ASSP and a more impactful profession.

 Our Diversity, Equity and Inclusion Task Force

 Our task force will guide the development of a recommended strategy and action plan to help ASSP better support a diverse membership reflective of the occupational safety and health (OSH) profession.
-The application process for the task force is now closed.
-Thanks to everyone who applied.
-If you have any questions, please contact our communities team.

 Download the position description